LekoArts/gatsby-remark-design-system/README.md

           resolve: 'gatsby-remark-design-system',
           options: {
             // Class prefix for all elements of the design system specimens
-            // This prefix also needs to be set to some wrapper components in your Gatsby project
+            // This prefix also needs to be set on wrapper components in your Gatsby project
             // Default value is 'grds' - so if you want you can leave out this option entirely
             classPrefix: 'grds',
           }